Slrosales/HandCursor/README.md

 # Commands

 In the following table, some gestures and the function they perform are shown.
 It should be noted that in the code, the fingers of a hand are stored in a list of 5 spaces, where:
-- 1: finger up
+- 1: Finger up
-- 0: finger down
+- 0: Finger down
 - List positions are for:
   - 1st: Thumb
   - 2nd: Index finger